Dee Why Beach

 The adjoining Ted Jackson Reserve has a fenced children’s playground and an outdoor tennis table.

-Dee Why Beach faces slightly south east but its southern headland both gives protection from southerly winds and shape to any swell coming from the south.
+Dee Why Beach faces slightly south east with its southern headland giving both protection from southerly winds and shape to any swell coming from the south.
 The point break here is a beauty, and local surfers converge on it in numbers when it’s working.
 It has a fabulous 50-metre swimming pool and toddlers’ area at the southern end of the beach with accessible toilets and showers.

 Dee Why itself is a key hub of residential and commercial activity along Sydney’s northern peninsula, offering a variety of accommodation, dining, shopping and nightlife.